ericjang/aibook/sources/chapter02.md

 People typically regard training neural networks as a slow process, but dynamic programming actually shows up in all sorts of places when it comes to training neural networks.

 Across parameters during a training step.
 Consider a stack of “layers'' in a neural network.
-The cost to update the weights of the neural network scales linearly with the depth of the network, but adding a layer’s worth of parameters exponentially increases the complexity of the function we can represent <TODO, need reference>
+The cost to update the weights of the neural network scales linearly with the depth of the network, but adding a layer’s worth of parameters exponentially increases the complexity of the function we can represent

 Across batches during a training run.
 When you train on one batch, it improves feature representations for predicting the next batch, and optimizing on that batch helps improve the performance on the next batch, and so on.
 There is no need to simultaneously optimize all batches of data at once, because we often learn redundant things across minibatches.
 This effect becomes even more pronounced in deep reinforcement learning.